20th-century Western painting: Monochrome, minimalism, postminimalism

+Late 20th century

 Neo-expressionism

 In the late 1960s the abstract expressionist painter Philip Guston helped to lead a transition from abstract expressionism to Neo-expressionism in painting, abandoning the so-called "pure abstraction" of abstract expressionism in favor of more cartoonish renderings of various personal symbols and objects.
 These works were inspirational to a new generation of painters interested in a revival of expressive imagery.
 His painting Painting, Smoking, Eating 1973, seen above in the gallery is an example of Guston's final and conclusive return to representation.

 In the late 1970s and early 1980s, there was also a return to painting that occurred almost simultaneously in Italy, Germany, France and Britain.
 These movements were called Transavantguardia, Neue Wilde, Figuration Libre, Neo-expressionism, the school of London, and in the late 1990s the Stuckists, a group that emerged late in 1990s respectively.
 These painting were characterized by large formats, free expressive mark making, figuration, myth and imagination.
 All work in this genre came to be labeled neo-expressionism.
 Critical reaction was divided.
 Some critics regarded it as driven by profit motivations by large commercial galleries.
 This type of art continues in popularity into the 21st century, even after the art crash of the late 1980s.

 During the late 1970s in the United States painters who began working with invigorated surfaces and who returned to imagery like Susan Rothenberg gained in popularity, especially as seen above in paintings like Horse 2, 1979.
 During the 1980s American artists like Eric Fischl, David Salle, Jean-Michel Basquiat (who began as a graffiti artist), Julian Schnabel, and Keith Haring, and Italian painters like Mimmo Paladino, Sandro Chia, and Enzo Cucchi, among others defined the idea of Neo-expressionism in America.

 Neo-expressionism was a style of modern painting that became popular in the late 1970s and dominated the art market until the mid-1980s.
 It developed in Europe as a reaction against the conceptual and minimalistic art of the 1960s and 1970s.
 Neo-expressionists returned to portraying recognizable objects, such as the human body (although sometimes in a virtually abstract manner), in a rough and violently emotional way using vivid colours and banal colour harmonies.
 The veteran painters Philip Guston, Frank Auerbach, Leon Kossoff, Gerhard Richter, A. R. Penck and Georg Baselitz, along with slightly younger artists like Anselm Kiefer, Eric Fischl, Susan Rothenberg, Francesco Clemente, Damien Hirst, Jean-Michel Basquiat, Julian Schnabel, Keith Haring, and many others became known for working in this intense expressionist vein of painting.